Haotian-Zhang-PKU/Haotian-Zhang-PKU.github.io/index.md

 ### - Bachelor of Network Engineering
 #### _2018/09-2022/06_
-  * **School of Information Science and Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu**
+  * **School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu**

 # Publications
 <table border="2">